March 10th. – April 4th. 2015,

 Call 222-5222 to register

 Join us at the Livingston Center for Art and Culture for a lovely Ceramics Hand-Building Class.
 Here’s a chance to get dirty with someone you love and make something cool in the process!
-The class will run February, 7, and 14th from 1-3.
-We will be watching the movie GHOST on Feb, 14th and you will learn two basic methods how to hand-build utilitarian clay vessels.
+The class will run February, the 28th and March 7th from 1-3.
+You will learn two basic methods how to hand-build utilitarian clay vessels.
 The class will also go over surface treatments and glazing techniques.
 The class will be taught by Sarahjess Hurt, she has and MFA in Ceramics from The University of Montana.

 1. Pinch Pot-Begin a pinch pot by forming a lump of clay into a smooth sphere that fits the size of the hand.
 This method is similar to the way the Native Americans shaped clay into useful pots.
 While holding the sphere of clay, press the thumb into the center of the ball, half-way to the bottom.
 While revolving the ball in one hand, press the walls out evenly with the thumb into the inside and the fingers on the outside.
 Smooth the surface with a damp sponge.

 2. Slab Building- Place two strips of wood on canvas a little further apart than the width of the finished slabs.
 Working on a textured fabric will leave imprints on the clay slab.
 Place clay on the cloth between the strips of wood and roll out.
 Use a pointed tool to trim the slab of clay to desired size.
 You may make paper patterns to follow if a form that has a number of sides is desired.
 Rub a wet finger over the edges to be joined and score with a tool.
 Roll out a thin coil of sticky clay and place it along one edge.
 Press the two edges together.
 Slabs of clay may be placed over rocks, bowls, plastic forms etc. to create interesting shapes.
 As the clay dries, it shrinks away from the form but retains the shape of the form.